 Chia Seeds:

 Chia seeds are harvested from the Salvia hispanica plant, native to Mexico and Guatemala.
 They are small, oval-shaped, and usually come in black or white.
-With a slightly crunchy texture when eaten dry and a gelatinous consistency when soaked, chia seeds are prized for their ability to absorb liquid—up to 12 times their weight
+With a slightly crunchy texture when eaten dry and a gelatinous consistency when soaked, chia seeds are known for their ability to absorb liquid when soaked.

 Basil Seeds: